 - can and most often does happen in families where both parents are of average height

-- is often caused by one of over 400 skeletal dysplasias (diss-PLAY-zhee-uhs).
-These affect bone and growth, and often lead to disproportional short stature.
+- is often caused by one of over 400 skeletal dysplasias (diss-PLAY-zhuhs).
+Skeletal dysplasias are conditions that cause problems with how and bone grow.

-The most common type of dwarfism is achondroplasia (ay-kon-dreh-PLAY-zyuh).
+The most common type of dwarfism is achondroplasia (ay-kon-druh-PLAY-zhuh).